 The Availability and Price of Petroleum and Petroleum Products Produced in Countries Other Than Iran

-	- Global surplus crude oil production capacity averaged 1.7 million bbl/d in March and April, 0.4 million bbl/d lower than this time last year (Table 3).
-Surplus capacity is typically an indication of market conditions, and surplus capacity below 2.5 million bbl/d is an indicator of a tight market.
+- Global surplus crude oil production capacity averaged 1.2 million b/d in August and September, 0.9 million b/d lower than at the same time last year.
+Spare capacity is typically an indication of market conditions, and surplus capacity below 2.5 million b/d is an indicator of a tight market.
 However, the current volume of global oil inventories makes the current low surplus capacity level less significant.
-Nonetheless, low surplus capacity heightens uncertainty about the market's ability to counteract unforeseen supply outages, particularly in the current geopolitical climate with ongoing conflicts in or next to major oil producing countries in the Middle East and North Africa, which has lent support to crude oil prices in recent months.
+Nonetheless, low surplus capacity heightens uncertainty about the market's ability to counteract unforeseen supply outages, particularly in the current geopolitical climate with ongoing conflicts in or next to major oil producing countries in the Middle East and North Africa (Table 3c of the STEO).

 |2012 - 2014

 |Global Petroleum and Other Liquids (million barrels per day)|

 |Biofuels Consumption (c)||2.1||2.0||2.1||2.0||1.9|

 |Petroleum and Petroleum Products Produced and Consumed in Countries Other Than Iran (million barrels per day)|